svbutko/react-native-template-strong/website/src/pages/faq.md

 I, personally don't like the idea of using UI libraries since it's harder to update them, and sometimes they are hard to modify to one's likings, as for me, it makes more sense to create UI components from the ground.

+## Why every dependency in package.json has stable version?
+To preserve the current state and neglect issues with new versions, I keep all dependencies stable and when there are updates I update manually (even patch fixes) to see what has been changed.